Pyenb/Watchtower-telegram-notifications/README.md

 # Watchtower telegram notifications

-This repo is just a simple writeup on how to get telegram notifications from Watchtower, when a container is updated.
+This repo is just a simple write-up on how to get telegram notifications from Watchtower, when a container is updated.
 This version is mostly focused on docker-compose, but should also work with docker run.

 ## Contents